juto-shogan/ecommerce_management_database/README.md

 ## Important notes

-- The **2_data_seeding.sql** is just a dummy set; it isn't a real dataset
+- The **2_data_seeding.sql** is just a dummy dataset and it isn't a real
-- Scripts are just numbers in the order you should run them
+- Scripts are numbered in the order you should run them
-- Feel free to contribute, I'm looking forward to your your PRs
+- Feel free to contribute, I'm looking forward to your PRs